sirisaacnewton540/Laptop_price_prediction_Web/README.md

 The dataset used for this project should be included in the repository or you can provide a link to download it.
 Ensure the dataset is placed in the correct directory as specified in the code.

 ## Project Structure
-1) Laptop_Price_Prediction_Web.ipynb: Jupyter Notebook for data preprocessing, model training, and evaluation.
+**1) Laptop_Price_Prediction_Web.ipynb:** Jupyter Notebook for data preprocessing, model training, and evaluation.
-2) requirements.txt: List of required Python packages.
+**2) requirements.txt:** List of required Python packages.
-4) data/: Directory containing the dataset (ensure the correct path in your notebooks).
+**3) laptopData.csv:** Directory containing the dataset (ensure the correct path in your notebooks).

+## Example
+Here is an example of how to use the GUI:

+1) Run the Laptop_Price_Prediction_Web.ipynb notebook.
+2) Input the laptop features using the provided widgets.
+3) Click the "Predict" button to get the predicted price of the laptop.